ntop/PF_RING/doc/rss.rst

 Where:

 - -n specifies the number of egress queues
-- -m selects the hash function
+- -m selects the hash function (there are a few options available, or it is possible to write a custom one)
-- -g is the core affinity for the capture/hashing thread
+- -g is the core affinity for the capture/distribution thread
 - -c specifies the ZC cluster ID

-The example above creates 2 streams, that can be used by a consumer application opening them as standard PF_RING interfaces, zc:10@0 and zc:10@1.
+The example above creates 2 streams, that can be opened by a consumer application as standard PF_RING interfaces (zc:10@0 and zc:10@1).
 Example:

 .. code-block:: console